novakgeoenergie/GHEToolManual/docs/sources/tabs/borefield.rst

 * **Borehole depth [m]** The depth of the borehole in meters, relative to the buried depth.

 .. caution::
-    Please note that the borehole depth is relative to the burial depth, as is used in the convention by Here the convention of (Cimmino and Bernier, 2014) [1]_.
+    Please note that the borehole depth is relative to the buried depth, as is used in the convention by Here the convention of (Cimmino and Bernier, 2014) [1]_.
-    So if you have a burial depth of 1m and a borehole depth of 100m, the total drilled depth is 101m.
+    So if you have a buried depth of 1m and a borehole depth of 100m, the total drilled depth is 101m.

 * **Distance of the boreholes from the center of the field [m]** The radius at which the boreholes are drilled relative to the center of the circle in meters.